leylannis/Image-Upsampling/README.md

         Will produce googletest output to the console accordingly "make coverage"
-        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage based on main.cpp calling only one interpolation method (lower coverage of ~75%) Results will output to the console
+        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt", a 512x512 matrix of 0-255 integer grayscale values of an image, is in your current directory
+        Will run main with input and output parameters Then will produce line coverage based on main.cpp calling only one interpolation method (lower coverage of ~75%) Results will output to the console